ruby-grape/grape/README.md

 ```

 You can disable parsing for a content-type with `nil`.
 For example, `parser :json, nil` will disable JSON parsing altogether.
 The request data is then available as-is in `env['api.request.body']`.

+## JSON and XML Processors

+Grape uses `JSON` and `ActiveSupport::XmlMini` for JSON and XML parsing by default.
+It also detects and supports [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
+Adding those gems to your Gemfile will automatically enable them and allow you to swap the JSON and XML back-ends.

 ## RESTful Model Representations